Middleware

 Writing middleware

-Authoring middleware with diffHTML should not feel daunting; it was designed to be straightforward for simple things like tracking when renders occur, what the previous and next (X)HTML trees look like, and what the given set of DOM updates were for the render.
+Authoring middleware was designed to be straightforward for simple things like tracking when renders occur, what the previous and next VTrees look like, and what the given set of DOM updates were for the render.

 While simple things are easy to access, the API allows for significantly more complex operations, such as: